Information for CPA Firms and their Reviewers

 then a QCM review is required in order to preserve the peer reviewer's independence and objectivity.

 See the Performing and Reporting on Reviews of Quality Control Materials section of the Standards for Performing and Reporting on Peer Reviews and related Interpretations for additional information.

 The National Peer Review Committee (NPRC) is responsible for the administration of QCM reviews on behalf of the entire AICPA Peer Review Program.
 The QCM Task Force provides an additional layer of involvement in the administration and acceptance of QCM reviews, performing oversight reviews prior to acceptance, developing practice aids, and recommending enhancements to the guidance related to QCM reviews.

-All QCM reviews administered by the NPRC will be posted online via the QCM Review Results link below.
+All QCM reviews administered by the NPRC will be posted online via the QCM Review Results link above.

 Links to additional information and tools are provided below.

 If you have any questions regarding the scheduling or performance of QCM reviews, please contact the Peer Review Technical Hotline.

 PRP Section 8100 Instructions to Providers Having a Quality Control Materials Review